confluentinc/ksql/docs/how-to-guides/use-a-custom-timestamp-field.md

 ## Timestamps on base streams/tables

-Not only can you tell ksqlDB to change the timestamp to use as you derive new streams and tables, you can also set it on base ones, too.
-Simply set the properties on the `WITH` clause.
+Not only can you change the timestamp to use as you derive new streams and tables, you can also set it on base ones, too.
+Simply set the `timestamp` and `timestamp_format` properties on the `WITH` clause.

 ```sql
 CREATE STREAM s3 (